boutell/tome/README.md

 * "Find" supports regexps, case insensitive DONE
 * Situational instructions at bottom of screen DONE
 * Alternate page-up, page-down keys for Mac DONE
-* "Virtual DOM" 🤣 no, but seriously, we should update a virtual terminal and calculate what changes are really needed in `draw`.
+* "Virtual DOM" haha.
+No, but seriously, we should update a virtual terminal and calculate what changes are really needed in `draw`.
 Make this finally feel good over ssh.
 DONE
 * Find and Replace
 * Parens-aware indent